Now that the initial panic of closures, furlough and redundancies have stabilised in businesses, recruitment practices are finding their ‘new normal’.

 Now is the perfect time to boost your skills and qualifications and neither need cost you a penny!
 Open University for example, has a number of courses you can complete for free.
 You will also receive a certificate to prove your newly developed skills.

 Recruiters are still working and when businesses start to increase employee numbers, they may need support with the volume of recruitment activity and will outsource this to their recruiters.

 Start building those relationships now by getting a copy of your CV over to them.
 They will be able to give your CV a once over and provide you with some valuable feedback.
 You will then be in a really strong position when those positions come on board.

 If you are currently out of work, you could consider temporary work to tide you over.
 Take into account any transferable skills you have and use these to search the wider job market.

 Prepare yourself for virtual interviews

-Interviewing virtually is vastly becoming the ‘new normal’, so make sure you dress appropriately and in a quiet area where you will not be disturbed.
-Block out your background if where you are is cluttered or like me, you work somewhere like the dining room table.
-Also make sure that it is a well lit area so the interviewer can see you.
+Interviewing virtually is vastly becoming the ‘new normal’, so make sure you dress appropriately.
+You also need to be in a quiet area where you will not be disturbed, blocking out your background and making sure you are in a well lit area.

 It is also a great idea to have some supporting statements as to how you will work from home.
 Hiring managers are bound to be asking questions around how you organise yourself and manage your time as well as how you keep yourself motivated.